 - 2004: NASA's Stardust spacecraft collects dust samples from comet Wild 2 and images the nucleus.

-- 2005: The Deep Impact impactor collides with comet Tempel 1 to reveal the interior of the nucleus.
+- 2005: The Deep Impact impactor collides with comet Tempel 1 to enable scientists to study the interior of the nucleus.

 - 2006: The Stardust sample return capsule lands in Utah carrying cometary particles and interstellar dust.